wassname/InnerPiSSA_private/docs/brainstorming/brainstorm_kimi_narrative.md

    - Generate figures

 The core technical content is strong, but the paper feels like a draft with placeholders.
 Focus on completing the empirical results first—that will drive everything else.

+- maybe we should call it pro task and anti task, as RLHF is to specific (RL, RLAIF, RLVR, etc ans what about SFT and instruction tuning?)